-Deploy your first backend automation
+Deploy your first workflow-based application¶

-As an example, we will create a backend workflow called “Detect objects on videos”: it will allow users to upload their own videos, run object detections on them and publish them onto an external service.
+As an example, we will create a workflow called “Detect objects on videos”: it will allow users to upload their own videos, run object detections on them using AI-based inference, recreate the videos featuring the detected objects and upload them onto an external object store.

-• Open an upload form for users to input their video.
+Open an upload form for users to input their video.

-• Cut the video frame by frame to allow single-image processing by the object detection algorithm.
+Cut the video frame by frame to allow single-image processing by the object detection algorithm.

-• Reassemble the frames into a result video.
+Reassemble the frames into a result video.

 For more information about this workflow, please refer to its complete documentation.

-Assembling our first backend workflow
+Assembling our first workflow¶

-In this first part of the guide, we will assemble a complete backend workflow only using existing default public actions in Ryax.
+In this first part of the guide, we will assemble a complete workflow only using existing default public actions in Ryax.
 To start with, let’s log into Ryax and create a new workflow from the Dashboard page by clicking on “Create one now”:

 For example, we’ll name this new workflow “Detect objects on videos”.

-Defining the workflow’s trigger
+Defining the workflow’s trigger¶

 In our platform, building your workflow will mean choosing a trigger to start with: and you’ll do it with the panel you see on the right.
-Lots of options to choose from 🙂
+Lots of options to choose from.

 For more details on Ryax concepts, take a look here: Ryax concepts